zentrumnawi/solid-discussions/solid-git-workflow.md

 GitHub Actions will even start to test and/or build the project after each push.
 If something fails, you will be notified and can take action.
 If the reviewer has comments or suggests changes, apply the changes, commit and push again.

-If you want to work on another branch, **make sure all your changes are committed** and follow the above instructions to start to a new branch or switch to an existing one with `git checkout <another-branch>`.
+If you want to work on another branch, **make sure all your changes are committed** and follow the above instructions to start in a new branch or switch to an existing one with `git checkout <another-branch>`.
 If you do not want to commit (why wouldn't you?), you may [stash](https://www.git-scm.com/docs/git-stash) your changes.

+You should start a PR as soon as your code is doing something understandable, even if your feature is not yet ready - don't be shy, be transparent!

 ### 5. Collaborating

 If you are collaborating with colleagues (co-authoring) on a PR, others may push commits to the same branch, resulting in an `origin` branch which is never than your local branch.

-This is going to result in merge conflicts if you try to push your next commit.
+This is usually going to result in merge conflicts if you try to push your next commit.
 You will then have to `pull` the branch and merge it into your local branch.
 Usually, this is a guided process and works fine, but sometimes it can get a little messy or confusing.

-So remember to `git pull` **before** you continue working if someone else has been pushing changes.
+So remember to `git pull` **before** you continue working if someone else has been pushing changes (make sure you receive all notifications of interest).

-Doing so may save you some trouble, although the procedure is perfectly git standard and considered normal.
+Doing so may save you some trouble, although the procedure of merging intermittent changes is perfectly git standard and considered normal.

 ### 6. Adjust the version